mathusummut/UniformRandom/README.md

 # Uniform Random
-A simple, reliable, cross-platform and cross-language uniform random number generator (RNG).
+A simple, fast, reliable, cross-platform and cross-language uniform random number generator (RNG).
+Do not use this for cryptography.